Chaotic diffusion of complex trajectory and its quantum signature

 \section{Introduction}

-The conventional quantum mechanics supposes that every physical observable is represented by a Hermitian operator, thereby ensuring the observable possesses an entirely real eigenspectrum.
-However, the seminal work by Bender and Boettcher \cite{Bender1998} was verified that Hemiticity is only a sufficient but not necessary condition to guarantee real spectrum.
-Since then the non-Hermitian quantum mechanics has been spurred a lot of activities, both theoretically \cite{Bender2002,Mosta2002,Bender2007,Mosta2010,Harsh2010,Moiseyev2011,Harsh2014,Cao2015} and experimentally (see e.g., Ref.~\cite{Ganainy2018} and references therein), in various areas of the quantum physics.
-Non-Hermitian quantum mechanics is also used to describe the reduced open quantum systems \cite{Rotter2009,Sergi2014}.
-The influences of the lack of Hermiticity on the properties of the system have be investigated by several works (see, e.g. \cite{Berry2004,Klaiman2008,Graefe2008,Mosta2009,Graefe2011,Hou2017,Joshi2018}).
-In particular, the non-Hermitian features have been visualized in a number of experiments \cite{Choi2010,Ott2013,Ruter2010,Ganainy2018,Longhi2010}.
-A special class of non-Hermitian systems are provided by systems having complex Hamiltonians with $\mathcal{PT}$ symmerty \cite{Buslaev1993,Bender1998,Bender2005,Bender2007}.
-A remarkable feature of $\mathcal{PT}$ Hamiltonian is that it can possess an entirely real-valued spectrum below a symmetry-breaking point, albeit being non-Hermitian \cite{Bender1998,Bender2005,Bender2007}.
-Moreover, various optical structures have been proposed to test and realize the peculiar properties of $\mathcal{P}\mathcal{T}$ Hamiltonians \cite{Muga2005,Ganainy2007,Longhi2009,Guo2009,Ruter2010,Feng2011,Alexeeva2012, Regensburger2012}.
+Traditional quantum mechanics requires that every physical observable be represented by a Hermitian operator, so as to ensure the observable a completely real eigenspectrum.
+However, the seminal work of Bender and Boettcher~\cite{Bender1998} proved that Hemiticity is actually a sufficient but not necessary condition to guarantee the real spectrum.
+Since then, non-Hermitian quantum mechanics has inspired a great deal of work in various fields of quantum physics~\cite{Bender2002,Mosta2002,Bender2007,Mosta2010,Harsh2010,Moiseyev2011,Harsh2014,Cao2015,Ganainy2018,Berry2004,Klaiman2008,Graefe2008,Mosta2009,Graefe2011,Hou2017,Joshi2018}.
+Non-Hermitian quantum mechanics has also been used to describe the reduced open quantum systems~\cite{Rotter2009,Sergi2014}.
+In particular, non-Hermitian features have been visualized in many experiments~\cite{Choi2010,Ott2013,Ruter2010,Longhi2010}.
+We can obtain a special type of non-Hermitian systems from those with $\mathcal{PT}$-symmetric Hamiltonian~\cite{Buslaev1993,Bender2005}, whose striking feature is that they possess an entirely real-valued spectrum below the symmetry-breaking point, albeit non-Hermitian.
+Moreover, various optical structures have been proposed to test and realize the unique properties of $\mathcal{PT}$-symmetric Hamiltonian~\cite{Muga2005,Ganainy2007,Longhi2009,Guo2009,Feng2011,Alexeeva2012, Regensburger2012}.